 Dilated cardiomyopathy also may be caused by an acute inflammation of the heart muscle (myocarditis) due to a viral infection.
 This disorder is called viral cardiomyopathy.
 In North America, infection with coxsackie B virus is the most common cause of viral cardiomyopathy.
 In other parts of the world, other viral infections are more common causes.
 The virus infects and weakens the heart muscle.
 As in coronary artery disease, the weakened heart stretches in an attempt to compensate, resulting in dilated cardiomyopathy and often heart failure.
 Occasionally, dilated cardiomyopathy results from a bacterial infection.

 Usually, the first symptoms of dilated cardiomyopathy are becoming short of breath during exertion and tiring easily.
-They result from a weakening of the heart's pumping action, which is called heart failure (see Heart Failure).
+They result from a weakening of the heart's pumping action, which is called heart failure (see see Heart Failure).
 When cardiomyopathy results from an infection, the first symptoms may be a sudden fever and flu-like symptoms.
 Whatever the cause of dilated cardiomyopathy, if the heart damage is severe enough, the heart rate eventually speeds up, blood pressure is normal or low, fluid is retained in the legs and abdomen, and the lungs fill with fluid.

-Blood pools in the enlarged heart, increasing the risk of blood clots forming on heart chamber walls.
+Blood can pool in the enlarged heart, increasing the risk of blood clots forming on heart chamber walls.
 The clots can break into pieces (becoming emboli), travel from the heart to blood vessels elsewhere in the body, and block them, causing damage to the organ they supply.
 If the blood supply to the brain is blocked, a stroke can result.

-If the diagnosis remains in doubt, cardiac catheterization, an invasive procedure in which a catheter is threaded into the heart, can provide additional information about the pumping ability of the heart.
+If the diagnosis remains in doubt, cardiac catheterization, an invasive procedure in which a catheter is threaded into the heart (see Cardiac catheterization), can provide additional information about the pumping ability of the heart.
 During cardiac catheterization, doctors can also measure pressures in the heart chambers and determine the extent of coronary artery disease.
 During catheterization, doctors sometimes remove a tissue sample for examination under a microscope (biopsy).
 A biopsy can sometimes identify the characteristic microscopic changes of some disorders that cause dilated cardiomyopathy (such as a viral infection that has just developed) and thus confirm the diagnosis.
 However, usually, the results of a biopsy are not specific enough to help with the diagnosis.

 If possible, doctors treat the underlying cause.